 How much is tuition at Arrow Accelerated Academy?
 Tuition for the 2023-2024 school year is $10,600 per learner.
 (We offer a sibling discount as well as a pay-in-full discount.)
 Tuition is billed over 10 months.

 See what a typical week of learning at Arrow Academy looks like.
 (This is a general schedule for our Elementary Studio.)
 Of course, we allow for some flexibility in our schedule as goals change and ideas grow.

-You can see that the morning is focused on academics: math, reading, writing, and spelling.
+You can see that the rest of the morning is focused on academics: math, reading, and writing.
 We refer to these as our "Core Skills".
 As mentioned in the Acton Academy video at the very top of this page, we use a variety of tools for the academics including game-based software, group problem-solving challenges, and hands-on materials.
 These programs allow us to have the most up-to-date and research-based practices for learning at our fingertips.
 Guides are able to make qualitative observations about heroes' learning and collect quantitative data from program performance.
 Guides use this information to coach learners.
 Parents are also expected to regularly check in on their learner's progress to support their learning goals at home.

 Here are a couple examples of Quests from other Acton Academies in our network: